dx7/i2c2/README.md

-# i2cssh
+# i2c2

-i2cssh is a csshX (http://code.google.com/p/csshx/) like tool for connecting over ssh to multiple machines.
-But instead of creating separate windows and having a master window for input, i2cssh uses iterm2 split panes and "Send input to all sessions" (cmd-shift-i) to send commands to all sessions.
+i2c2 is a csshX (http://code.google.com/p/csshx/) like tool for connecting over ssh to multiple machines.
+But instead of creating separate windows and having a master window for input, i2c2 uses iterm2 split panes and "Send input to all sessions" (cmd-shift-i) to send commands to all sessions.

+i2c2 is based on i2cssh which was a great project created by Wouter de Bie but unfortunately i2cssh had its latest release on July 15, 2016, almost 3 years ago. i2c2 is here just to keep i2cssh alive and up to date.

 ## Installing

-When using iTerm2 < 2.9, install i2cssh version 1.16.0:
+When using iTerm2 < 2.9, install old i2cssh version 1.16.0:

     $ gem install i2cssh -v 1.16.0

 Otherwise, just run:

-    $ gem install i2cssh
+    $ gem install i2c2

+## Migrate from i2cssh

+If you have used i2cssh and want to migrate, you can do it painless using i2c2 version 0.99.0 which is 100% compatible with i2cssh 2.2.0 (latest version), including the config file ~/.i2csshrc.

 ## Usage
-    Usage: i2cssh [options] [(username@host [username@host] | username@cluster)]
+    Usage: i2c2 [options] [(username@host [username@host] | username@cluster)]
     -c, --clusters clus1,clus2       Comma-separated list of clusters specified in ~/.i2csshrc -m, --machines a,b,c             Comma-separated list of hosts -f, --file FILE                  Cluster file (one hostname per line)